playfulprogramming/playfulprogramming/content/blog/ultimate-windows-development-environment-guide/index.md

 ### Windows Terminal {#windows-terminal}

 Last, but certainly not least, we have the newly-introduced Windows Terminal.
 This is the new terminal that's being built by Microsoft themselves.
-[The project is open-source](https://github.com/microsoft/terminal) and the preview is even installable   [via the Windows Store](https://aka.ms/windowsterminal).
+[The project is open-source](https://github.com/microsoft/terminal) and the preview is even installable   [via the Microsoft Store](https://aka.ms/windowsterminal).

 ![A preview of the Windows Terminal](./windows_terminal.png)